vercel/next.js/examples/with-zones/README.md

 # Using multiple zones

 With Next.js you can use multiple apps as a single app using it's multi-zones feature.
-This is a example showing how to use it.
+This is an example showing how to use it.

 In this example, we've two apps: 'home' and 'blog'.
 We also have a set of rules defined in `rules.json` for the proxy.